mohamedaymenkarmous/CTF/CTFSecurinetsQuals2018/README.md

 This means, the first line may be the same in PNG files.

-Let's create [resources/crypto-150-looser/key_extract.sh](a script that extract the xor key from the first line of an encrypted file and a normal file) (out of this task)
+Let's create [a script that extract the xor key from the first line of an encrypted file and a normal file](resources/crypto-150-looser/key_extract.sh) (out of this task)

 ```
 chmod +x key_extract.sh